Money Secrets

 JAN 6

-Attract the right clients - From Maybe to Yes #1 (EP#55)
+Attract the right clients to your business (EP#55)

 We created a free workbook to go with this podcast episode.
 Grab it here :) Before you market anything… listen to this In this episode of Money Secrets, Fi kicks off a brand-new four-part series called From Maybe to Yes (Sales Sprint), designed to help small business owners boost revenue with clarity, confidence, and strategy.
 This series begins with one of the most foundational topics: how to attract the right clients.
 Instead of focusing on tactical marketing tasks, Fi zooms out to the strategic layer: understanding your ideal client, defining the value you provide, and communicating that value in language your customers actually use.
 Because when you’re crystal clear on who you serve and what they’re trying to achieve, everything in your business becomes easier, from marketing and messaging to sales and conversions. 🎧 Tune in to learn how to define your ideal client, craft an offer they genuinely want, and communicate in a way that makes them immediately recognise that you’re the right fit for them.
 What you'll learn in this episode: Why your ideal client sits at the heart of your business strategy: Fi explains why knowing exactly who you’re speaking to: their goals, challenges, desires, and language, lays the foundation for every decision you make in your business.
 How to identify the problems your clients are trying to solve: Great offers don’t start with what you do.
 They start with the transformation your clients want.
 Fi shows how to look beyond surface-level problems and understand what’s truly getting in their way.
 The real purpose of your value proposition: Before you talk about features or inclusions, you must be able to articulate the outcome your client is chasing, and how your service or product removes the barriers between them and that outcome.
 Why jargon kills conversions: Your clients are on page 1, not page 100.
 Fi breaks down how to communicate in the voice of your customer and why using their own words leads to faster, easier sales.
 How to make your website actually work for you: Most business owners focus their website on themselves.
 Fi explains why your homepage and about page should centre your client - who they are, why they’re here, and what they want - and how to make your pricing and call-to-action clear and compelling.
 The brave move of putting your prices on your website: Fi shares why transparent pricing saves everyone time and why premium pricing requires premium communication, visuals, and brand experience.
 The crucial step most small business owners miss: You must test your offer in the real world.
 Fi explores product-market fit and why talking to real people matters more than tinkering behind the scenes.
 Get the free downloadable workbook HERE to help you apply this Sales Sprint training directly to your business. ________________________________________________________________________ We’ve come so far as a society in many ways, but money is one of the areas where progress hasn’t been enough.
 If we want to tip the scales in favour of marginalised people, it starts with understanding the secret: money in small business.
 In this podcast, Money Secrets, host Fiona (Fi) Johnston, Chartered Accountant, small business advocate, and impact enthusiast, dives into the conversations we need to have about money.
 The secrets that once stayed behind closed doors (or on the golf course) are finally out in the open.
 Fi’s mission?
 To get more money into the hands of good people, like you.
 She believes small businesses have the power to change the world, and the key to making a bigger impact is to make, and manage, more money. ________________________________________________________________________ Thank you to everyone involved for bringing this podcast together.
 We are excited to hear from you with any questions, feedback or suggestions for future episodes that you might have.
 Send a Direct Message to @peach.businessIf you are excited for what’s to come, please like this episode, follow the podcast and share it with your friends.
 We are thrilled you're here. 👉 Try Rounded free for 30 days The link is for users new to Rounded only and offers a free, unrestricted 30-day free trial of Rounded for users who pay tax in Australia or New Zealand.
 No credit card needed.
 Check out my FREE Pricing Training you need to set your prices for profitability. ________________________________________________________________________ This podcast episode was recorded on the lands of the Wurundjeri People of the Kulin Nation and I'd like to acknowledge them as the Traditional Owners and custodians of this land and water that I live, work and play on.
 I'd like to pay respect to elders both past and present, and note that sovereignty has never been ceded.
 This always was and always will be Aboriginal and Torres Strait Islander land.